joestephens/crawler/README.md

 quit()
 ```
-If you visit http://localhost:8080 you can see the realtime read and writes, as well as the documents created.
+5. Visit http://localhost:8080 to see the realtime read and writes, as well as the documents created.